influxdata/telegraf/plugins/outputs/parquet/README.md

 # Parquet Output Plugin

-This plugin sends writes metrics to parquet files.
+This plugin writes metrics to parquet files.
 By default, the parquet output groups metrics by metric name and write those metrics all to the same file.
 If a metric schema does not match then metrics are dropped.